 Article 3.
 Membership

-- Application for Membership: Any individual or firm desiring membership in the Association shall submit their application on forms prepared by the International Society of Arboriculture or Wisconsin Arborist Association to the Membership Committee.
+A. Application for Membership: Any individual desiring membership in the Association shall submit their application on forms prepared by the International Society of Arboriculture or Wisconsin Arborist Association to the Membership Committee.

 Article 4: Officers and Board of Directors – Whether elected by the general membership or by the Board of Directors, all Board members shall be a current member of the Wisconsin Arborist Association and remain so throughout their term.

-- The Wisconsin Arborist Association Representative to the International Society of Arboriculture shall be elected to a three-year term, term to commence at the ISA Annual Conference following the election.
+2. The Wisconsin Arborist Association Representative to the International Society of Arboriculture shall be elected to a three-year term, to commence upon election.

 Article 5.
 Duties and Powers of Officers and Board of Directors